Our Impact

 Sister Cities Project / Our Impact

-We have accomplished a lot in just a year and a half.
+We have accomplished a lot in just a few years.

-Sister Cities Project has been a 501 (c)(3) for a little over a year.
-Our current Leadership Team of professionals has been working together consistently for most of that time.
-We are still a 100% volunteer fueled non-profit.
+Our Leadership Team has been working together consistently for most of that time.
+We are a 100% volunteer fueled non-profit.

-Early on, SCP identified 3 impact areas workforce development, business growth and cultural exchanges that bind together around their common mission of creating racial equality and economic equity.
-Our impact areas intersect as part of a thriving Ecosystem which is what the (ECO) refers to.
-Below are the programs that anchor each area of impact:
+Early on, SCP identified 3 impact areas–workforce development, business growth and community connections–that bind together around their common mission of promoting racial and economic equity.
+Our impact areas intersect as part of a thriving Ecosystem which is what the “(Eco)” refers to.
+Below are the programs that anchor each area of impact.

 (Eco)Exchange™:

-We have produced over 25 of these events.
-We recently leased space in a co-work office (Synergy) on Imperial Avenue in Encanto and have moved some of these events to that space.
-Our last (Eco)Exchange event featured Local Entrepreneurs and drew a large audience, hosted at this location.
-Our next (Eco)Exchange will be coordinated with Soul Swap.
-We are scheduling these once a month for each SCP partnership to build our network of panelist speakers and to give time to draw a large audience.
-In addition to these, there have been countless one-off events that bring people together in both Communities around art, music and beach/surfing.
+We have produced over 30 of these events.
+We host (Eco)Exchange events on a monthly cadence, welcoming panelists and community members.
+In addition to these, there have been countless one-off events that bring people together around art, music and beach/surfing.
 We know anecdotally that North County residents and South County residents have connected to support one another.

 (Eco)Agency™: